DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/ExportDataGridProps/topLeftCell.md

 A cell used as a start position for export.

 ---
 The cell is specified using coordinates in the Excel document.
-For example, the default value specifies cell A1:
+For example, the following code specifies cell B2:

+    DevExpress.excelExporter.exportDataGrid({
+        // ...
-    { row: 1, column: 1 }
+        topLeftCell: { row: 2, column: 2 }
+    });

-You can also specify the **topLeftCell**'s address as a string in the Excel notation, for example, *"A1"*.
-In this example, the uppercase *"A"* stands for the column and *"1"* for the row index.
+You can also specify the **topLeftCell** using the Excel notation:

+    DevExpress.excelExporter.exportDataGrid({
+        // ...
+        topLeftCell: "B2"
+    });